raul23/chrome_extensions/books/creating_google_chrome_extensions/chapter_01/notes.md

 - **Date API**: gets current time and date
 - **DOM API**: accesses the DOM tree

-**TIP**: access the DOM after the has loaded.
+**TIP**: access the DOM after document has loaded.
 Call your function in the listener to the DOMContentLoaded event.

 **IMPORTANT**: Inlining of scripts is not allowed in popups.
 They should be